 My research focuses on individuals within marginalized groups.
 To conduct this research, I use a method known as “the Listening Guide,” which was created by Dr. Carol Gilligan (In A Different Voice) in the 1980’s.
 I was mentored by Dr. Gilligan during my time at NYU.
 Currently, my work explores the narratives of Dominican American, Korean American, and Trinidadian American, second generation, college educated women, stereotypes and bias in online dating, the voices and narratives of women who have experienced IVF, and the experiences of Asian American performers in theatre, film, and television.

 My quantitative work on the effects of harm, hurt, and neglect by caregivers of older Lesbian, Gay, and Bisexual adults aged 66-88 was published in the Journal of Homosexuality in 2014.
-My qualitative work exploring the relationship between the American Dream, infertility, and marginalized identities was published in Narrative Inquiry in 2018.
+My qualitative work exploring the narratives of Korean American women during and post college was published in Narrative Inquiry in 2018.
+My theoretical work exploring teaching gender within the classroom was published in Scholarship for Teaching & Learning in Psychology in 2019.